Pacific Meridional Mode: Tropical cyclones

 Typhoon frequency is increased in the southeastern West Pacific during positive PMM years.
 This is due mainly to changes in vorticity and remotely forced changes in atmospheric parameters such as relative humidity and wind shear, which shift typhoon genesis east during positive and west during negative PMM events.
 It is also due to a more southeastward genesis location, however, which lengthens the time that typhoons have to intensify.
 Zhang et al. (2016) identified a positive correlation between West Pacific accumulated cyclone energy (ACE) and the PMM.
 Zuo et al. (2018) proposed that positive PMM events can facilitate an early onset of typhoon seasons through increased genesis in the eastern West Pacific.
 Gao et al. (2018) found an increased occurrence of intense typhoons during positive PMM years, both in absolute terms and relative to the average number of typhoons.
 The earliest typhoon genesis also occurs earlier in positive PMM years.
+The effect of PMM is seasonal, being concentrated mainly in spring and autumn while summer TC occurrence does not change.
 The changes in typhoon activity are induced mainly by the central tropical Pacific manifestation of PMM, not by the eastern subtropical Pacific manifestation, and also by Central Pacific El Niño events.

 Zhan et al. (2017) correlated the frequent occurrence of intense typhoons in 1994, 2004, 2015 and 2016 with positive PMM events in those years.
 The numerous impacts of typhoons on Taiwan and different behaviour of the 2016 typhoon season compared to the 1998 typhoon season was due to the positive PMM state in 2016.
-A positive PMM event enhanced the 2018 Pacific hurricane season and the 2018 Pacific typhoon season that year.
+A positive PMM event enhanced the 2018 Pacific hurricane season and the 2018 Pacific typhoon season that year, and during October of the 2020 Pacific typhoon season.

 The effect of PMM also extends to the Atlantic and East Pacific: